murthy-chelankuri/k8s-mcp-server/README.md

 - **list_nodes** - List all nodes in the cluster
   - No parameters required

-> [!IMPORTANT]
-> By default, tools that involve modification of resources in the cluster are disabled.
-To enable them, you have to set the `--read-only=false` flag or the `K8S_MCP_READ_ONLY=false` environment variable.

 ### Management Operations ⚙️

 - **delete_pod** - Delete a pod from a namespace